 Due Dates (Anticipated): May 2027 (Full application deadline, projected)

-Key Information: Eligibility restricted to rural and tribal communities in North Dakota; no matching required; strong emphasis on program design and measurable outcomes.
+Key Information: Eligibility is restricted to rural and tribal communities in North Dakota; projects must incorporate ten required evidence-based components.